tonantr/python-p3-defining-class-attributes-and-methods/README.md

 ## Conclusion

-So far in our object-oriented Ruby code, we've focused on defining behavior that is specific to an individual instance of a class using **instance methods** and **instance variables**.
-By also using **class methods**, **class variables**, and **class constants**, we can expand on our classes' functionality by defining behavior that's not tied to one particular instance of a class, but is related more generally to the class itself.
+So far in our object-oriented Python code, we've focused on defining behavior that is specific to an individual instance of a class using **instance methods** and **instance attributes**.
+By also using **class methods**, **class attributes**, and **class constants**, we can expand on our classes' functionality by defining behavior that's not tied to one particular instance of a class, but is related more generally to the class itself.

 ## Resources